SECRET-GUEST/animation/Blender/mesh converter/README.md

 # Description

-This Blender Python script automatically converts Curve, Metaball, Surface, and Text objects in the scene to Mesh objects.
-This conversion can be helpful when preparing objects for rigging, as Blender's armature modifier and weight painting tools work best with Mesh objects.
+This Blender Python script is designed to automatically convert non-Mesh objects, specifically Curve, Metaball, Surface, and Text objects, into Mesh objects in your Blender scene.
+This conversion is particularly useful when preparing these objects for rigging, skinning, or weight painting, as Blender's armature modifier, automatic weights, and other rigging tools are optimized for Mesh objects.

-To use the script, simply copy and paste it into Blender's Text Editor, and click "Run Script" or press Alt + P. The script will iterate through all objects in the scene, and if an object is of type Curve, Metaball, Surface, or Text, it will be converted to a Mesh object.
-After the conversion, you can proceed to link the objects to an armature using your preferred method.
+To utilize the script, copy and paste the provided code into Blender's Text Editor.
+Once the code is in place, click the "Run Script" button or press Alt + P to execute the script.
+As the script runs, it will iterate through all objects present in the Blender scene.
+If an object is identified as a Curve, Metaball, Surface, or Text type, it will be converted to a Mesh object.
+Following the conversion, you can proceed with linking the new Mesh objects to an armature using your preferred rigging method, such as parent with automatic weights or manual weight painting.